 By fax or mail: You may call our office and provide the case number and information you will need.
 If you do not provide your case number we must charge a $5 research fee.
 We can pull the file and tell you how many pages.
 We must charge $1.25/page and if you need certified copies there is a $5/case number fee.
 We can then fax to a number provided (Please note: certified copies can not be faxed) or send to you in the required self addressed stamped envelope.
 We require pre-payment, prior to sending any information.
 If you have any questions please call the Clerk of Courts office at 715-839-4816 option #6.

-Records Retention: Records are stored for various amounts of times.
+Records are stored for various amounts of times per Wisconsin Supreme Court Rule 72.
 Please refer to the Retention Brochure for details.

 Common Web sites: